ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ({{!RFC6962}} Section 3) and ii) use a deterministic signature scheme when signing the SCT ({{!RFC6962}} Section 2.1.4).

+There is another similar fingerprinting attack where an HTTPS server tracks a client by using a variation of cert chains.
+The risk for this attack is accepted on the same grounds as the unique SCT attack described above. \[XXX any mitigations possible here?\]

 ### Privacy for HTTPS clients requesting STHs

 An HTTPS client that does not act as an auditor should only request an